Richard Fidler writer & broadcaster

-Those who returned from these distant foreign lands wrote accounts of their adventures, both realistic and fantastical.
-They left reports of the Great Wall of China, the trading cities of East Africa, the glittering palace of the Caesars in Constantinople, and of a Viking human sacrifice in the cold riverlands of modern-day Russia.
-Laid out and joined together, their stories form a crazy quilt picture of a lost world.
+Those who returned wrote accounts of their adventures, both realistic and fantastical.
+They left reports of the Great Wall of China, the cities of East Africa, the glittering palace of the Caesars in Constantinople, and of a Viking human sacrifice in the riverlands of modern-day Russia.

 Richard Fidler’s bewitching book will change how you see the world … Just as The Thousand and One Nights transformed the imperial metropolis into ‘an immortal city of the imagination’, so too does Richard Fidler spin a bewitching tale consisting of stories within stories that radically tilts the Western reader’s perspective, revealing a world when all roads led to Baghdad.